philipzlp/warp-project/README.md

 - Ollama must be installed and running (`ollama serve`)
 - The model must be pulled before use (`ollama pull <model-name>`)
 - All AI processing happens locally - no API keys or external services needed!

+## Viral Mode - Take Off or Crash Prediction

+In **Viral Mode**, you can get an AI-powered prediction on whether your startup will "take off" or "crash":

+### How to Use

+1. **Switch to Viral Mode**: Click the "🚀 Viral Mode" button in the top right

+2. **Enter Company Summary**:
+   - Type a brief description of your company (max 100 characters)
+   - Example: "AI-powered SaaS platform for small businesses"
+   - The character counter will show you how many characters you've used

+3. **Set Up Your Financial Plan**:
+   - Enter your starting cash amount
+   - Add hires and expenses using the drag-and-drop interface
+   - Configure your projection period (6-60 months)

+4. **Get Prediction**:
+   - Click the "🔮 Predict Outcome" button
+   - The AI will analyze your company summary and financial situation
+   - You'll receive:
+     - **Prediction**: TAKE OFF 🚀 or CRASH 💥
+     - **Confidence Level**: HIGH, MEDIUM, or LOW
+     - **Reasoning**: A brief explanation of the prediction

+### Requirements

+- Backend server must be running (`npm run dev:server`)
+- Ollama must be installed and running (`ollama serve`)
+- Model must be pulled (`ollama pull llama3.2`)

+The prediction feature uses the same Ollama setup as the AI insights feature.